Tees supports grieving family with clinical negligence case

 Our son, Adam, died suddenly and unexpectedly on Friday 17 September 2021.
 His inquest took place nearly two years later in August 2023.
 He was just 26 years old.
 The coroner concluded that there were six failings by the hospital trust in treating Adam, including one contributed to by neglect, and that it was likely Adam would have survived with the correct diagnosis and treatment.

-Throughout the months leading up to Adam’s inquest, we were represented on a “no win, no fee” basis by Craig Knightley from Tees Law.
-Craig has extensive experience in the field of clinical negligence, and I have no doubt that, without the knowledge, guidance and expertise of our solicitor, the coroner would not have reached the same comprehensive conclusions, and the Trust would not have been finally forced to admit failings just prior to the inquest – 21 months after Adam’s death.
+Throughout the months leading up to Adam’s inquest, we were represented on a “no win, no fee” basis by Tees Law.
+They have extensive experience in the field of clinical negligence, and I have no doubt that, without the knowledge, guidance and expertise of our solicitor, the coroner would not have reached the same comprehensive conclusions, and the Trust would not have been finally forced to admit failings just prior to the inquest – 21 months after Adam’s death.

 Adam had autism and learning disabilities but led a full and happy life in a supported living community in Clacton-on-Sea.
 He was in good health and had never been in hospital prior to September 2021.
 He was admitted to Colchester General in the early hours of Monday 13 September 2021 and diagnosed with severe constipation.
 He was in fact suffering from sepsis and rectal faecal impaction, neither of which were ever diagnosed despite clear indications from his blood tests that sepsis was present.
 Adam was discharged from hospital on 16 September but was rushed into A&E the next morning, where he collapsed in the waiting area and tragically could not be revived.

-We feel truly fortunate that our solicitor, Craig Knightley, was able to represent us at the inquest.
-Throughout the lengthy process leading up to the actual inquest (there were four postponements along the way!) his reassuring professionalism, compassion and patience were immensely appreciated.
-So many times, my husband and I commented to each other that we could not have gone through this on our own.
-Craig understood the scope and workings of the coroner’s court, he engaged an impressive barrister who again had experience in clinical negligence cases and who was able to robustly question the witnesses from the Trust while speaking the language of the court (legal language is impossible to navigate without appropriate legal training) all while staying within the constraints of the court’s jurisdiction.
-Our legal team were also responsible for selecting an appropriate expert witness, who was approved by the Trust’s lawyers and the coroner.
-Both my husband and I are degree-educated but do not have the skills or expertise to do any of this.
-Whilst the coroner was very methodical and thorough, our legal team undeniably enabled significant questions regarding Adam’s treatment and care to be answered, and, although nothing can make up for the loss of our son, it has given us a degree of closure.
+We feel truly fortunate that our solicitor was able to represent us at the inquest.
+Throughout the lengthy process leading up to the actual inquest (there were four postponements along the way!), his reassuring professionalism, compassion and patience were immensely appreciated.
+So many times, my husband and I told each other that we could not have gone through this alone.
+He understood the scope and workings of the coroner’s court; he engaged an impressive barrister who again had experience in clinical negligence cases and who was able to robustly question the witnesses from the Trust while speaking the language of the court (legal language is impossible to navigate without appropriate legal training) all while staying within the constraints of the court’s jurisdiction.
+Our legal team was also responsible for selecting an appropriate expert witness, approved by the Trust’s lawyers and the coroner.
+My husband and I are degree-educated but do not have the skills or expertise to do any of this.
+Whilst the coroner was very methodical and thorough, our legal team undeniably enabled significant questions regarding Adam’s treatment and care to be answered, and although nothing can make up for the loss of our son, it has given us a degree of closure.

-The government’s current proposals for Fixed Recoverable Costs, in my view, will simply add a further element of marginalisation to already vulnerable groups such as the elderly, those suffering from mental ill health and those with learning disabilities.
-The impact of FRC, I believe, will restrict access to justice for these groups and will have a detrimental impact on the lessons learned and improvements made to healthcare standards.”
+The government’s current proposals for Fixed Recoverable Costs, in our view, will add a further element of marginalisation to already vulnerable groups such as the elderly, those suffering from mental ill health and those with learning disabilities.
+The impact of FRC is that it will restrict access to justice for these groups and will have a detrimental impact on the lessons learned and improvements made to healthcare standards.”

 What are Fixed Recoverable Costs (FRC)?